 - Muscle Spasm

 While these are some common symptoms, some severe signs may hint at a life-threatening disorder.
 In a few cases, leg numbness might come with other disturbing symptoms, which require immediate medical help.
 These signs may include:

 - Confusion or loss of consciousness for sometime

 What are the Causes of a Dead Leg?

 Numbness in the legs is a symptom of several ailments or disorders that either limit blood flow or cause a nerve injury.
 However, temporary leg numbness might occur after long-time pressure on nerves due to certain activities like cycling or crossing legs.

-Limb deadness can occur with modest to severe orthopaedic conditions that can cause vertebral or peripheral nerve damage.
+Limb deadness can occur with modest to severe orthopedic conditions that can cause vertebral or peripheral nerve damage.
 However, a more critical condition might include multiple sclerosis.